 "Steel Mesh Landscape"

-From creating beauty through ordinary visual complexity comes an additional approach, which I think of as "narrative disruption."
-I look for "disruptive" settings in order to create images of alienated beauty, that is, images whose content cannot easily be classified by the mind as something it has experienced many times before.
+Now comes an interpretive twist.
+From creating beauty through ordinary visual complexity emerges an additional approach, which I think of as "narrative disruption."
+I look for "cross-disruptive" settings in order to create images of alienated beauty, that is, images whose content cannot easily be classified by the mind as something it has experienced many times before.

 In this case, we come to accept, if only provisionally, a reality in which objects float mysteriously in fragmentation and present entirely new and unfamiliar textures.